-- The economic importance and diversity of Washington agriculture - The importance of agriculture to their lives - Washington geography and climate and how these influence agriculture - The benefits of dams and how locks enable river transportation - Genetic engineering is an important tool in improving crops and ag products - Cheese is an important milk product and is often made with GE enzymes - Wheat grown in Washington is mostly exported

-Reproducible activities in the teacher guide expand on concepts covered in the magazine.
+- The economic importance and diversity of Washington agriculture - The importance of agriculture to their lives - Washington geography and climate and how these influence agriculture - The benefits of dams and how locks enable river transportation - Genetic engineering is an important tool in improving crops and ag products - Pumpkins are great for much more than carving!
+Pumpkins provide 53% of our vitamin A, 20% of our vitamin C, and 564 mg. of potassium - Wheat grown in Washington is mostly exported Reproducible activities in the teacher guide expand on concepts covered in the magazine.
 Included in the guide are vocabulary activities and post tests.